-DLI is an immune therapy approach to decrease the risk of relapse for many hematologic malignancies following allogeneic hematopoietic stem cell transplantation (HSCT), or to convert a patient's mixed to full donor chimerism, a state where both donor and recipient stem cells coexist.
+This policy describes the medical necessity requirements for a donor lymphocyte infusion (DLI).
+DLI is an immune therapy approach to decrease the risk of relapse for many hematologic malignancies following allogenic hematopoietic stem cell transplantation (HSCT), or to convert a patient's mixed to full donor chimerism, a state where both donor and recipient stem cells coexist.
 In this procedure, donor lymphocytes from the original stem cell donor are infused into the patient to cause an immune-mediated graft vs. tumor response.
-The hematologic malignancies treated by DLIs can include, but are not limited to, chronic myeloid leukemia (CML), acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), lymphomas, multiple myeloma, and myelodysplastic syndrome.
-This policy describes the medical necessity requirements for a donor lymphocyte infusion (DLI).
-The criteria are sourced from a combination of National Comprehensive Cancer Network (NCCN) guidelines15, 16, 17, 18,19 and systematic reviews.
+The hematologic malignancies treated by DLIs can include, but not limited to, chronic myeloid leukemia (CML), acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), lymphomas, multiple myeloma, and myelodysplastic syndrome.